maneprasad-dotcom/practice-demo/README.md

 # practice-demo
-this is my frist repository
+This is my frist repository
 Author-Prasad Mane